The EBP - 7.3 exhaust back pressure sensor - measures your diesel's exhaust back pressure, especially in cold weather.

 But to sum it up, an exhaust system that's too restrictive can reduce fuel economy and decrease your diesel's power.

-Bottom line, excessive exhaust back pressure from a too-restrictive exhaust system is bad for diesel MPG and HP.
+Bottom line, excessive exhaust back pressure from a too-restrictive exhaust system causes heat buildup and that's bad for diesel MPG and HP.

 The EBP sensor on a 7.3 Powerstroke is a variable capacitor.
 The PCM supplies it with a 5-volt reference signal.
 In return, the 7.3 EBPS returns an analog voltage signal to indicate what pressure the exhaust manifold is operating at.

 The PCM uses this sensor feedback to control the EBP valve, located at the base of the turbo.

 By the way, don't confuse the 7.3's EBP SENSOR - a sensor (measurement part) located in front of the 7.3 HPOP Reservoir - with the 7.3 EBPV - a valve (control part) located at the base of the turbo.

 7.3 Powerstroke EBP Sensor Operation

 For example, if the EBP valve gets stuck shut and you try accelerate, your 7.3 diesel's EBPS will read that the exhaust back pressure is too high.

 High pressure increases EGT - exhaust gas temperatures - and high heat is the enemy of all engines.
 So the PCM opens the EBPV, reduces turbo boost, and "defuels" your engine to protect it.

 Defueling is essentially reducing fuel flow.
 And because less fuel = less heat, if you take away fuel -"defuel"- EGTs drop.